kimpro82/MyGame/Dosbox/README.md

 if "%x%"=="3" echo c:\park.exe
 goto LIST
 ```
-※ The games don't exist in my current desktop, so the commands are treated as `echo` messages.
+※ The games don't exist in my current desktop, so their paths are treated just as `echo` messages.